promptfoo/promptfoo/CONTRIBUTING.md

 ## Project Overview

-promptfoo is a MIT licensed tool for testing and evaluating LLM apps.
+promptfoo is an MIT licensed tool for testing and evaluating LLM apps.
 It allows you to:

-- Build reliable prompts, models, RAGs, and agents with benchmarks specific to your use-case
+- Build reliable prompts, models, RAGs, and agents with benchmarks specific to your use case.
-- Speed up evaluations with caching, concurrency, and live reloading
+- Speed up evaluations with caching, concurrency, and live reloading.
-- Score outputs automatically by defining metrics and perform automated red teaming
+- Score outputs automatically by defining metrics and perform automated red teaming.
-- Use as a CLI, library, or in CI/CD
+- Use as a CLI, library, or in CI/CD.
-- Use various LLM providers or integrate custom API providers
+- Use various LLM providers or integrate custom API providers.

 Our goal is to enable test-driven LLM development instead of trial-and-error.